Longitudinal Assessment of the Gut Microbiome in People with ALS

 This study is recruiting participants with ALS, asymptomatic patients who carry an ALS causing gene, and healthy volunteers.
 The purpose of the research study is to look at the stool of people with ALS to observe the relationship between the gut microbiome and the progression of ALS over time.
 Information collected in this study through questionnaires regarding medical history and diet, as well as stool and blood samples will further our understanding of ALS and contribute towards the development of novel therapeutics.
 ALS and healthy volunteers will have visits every 3 months, while asymptomatic ALS gene carriers will have visits every 6 months.
 Visits may be attended in-person or remotely, over a span of 5 years.

-- Known diagnosis of inflammatory bowel disease, irritable bowel syndrome, colon cancer, or other active gastrointestinal disease requiring current treatment, excluding gastroesophageal reflux disease or chronic constipation.
+No use of gastrostomy tube for feeding at time of enrollment.
+No known diagnosis of inflammatory bowel disease, irritable bowel syndrome, colon cancer, or other active gastrointestinal disease requiring current treatment, excluding gastroesophageal reflux disease or chronic constipation.